 When it comes down to it, my husband loves a “proper dinner.”
 To him, the perfect plate consists of a meat, a starch and a vegetable.
 Or perhaps, it’s a “proper dinner” that makes him feel well-cared for and loved, the way his mom cooked for him growing up.
 When I’ve been feeling particularly neglectful (or in this case, absent) in the wife department, I shower him with proper dinners whenever I can.
 But proper dinners often take more time than I’ve allotted and more pots and pans than I have time to wash.
 Some days we all need shortcuts, don’t we?
 Hence, the amazing Sheet Pan Dinner.
 With simple prep and simpler clean up…every one is happy!

 Pre-heat your oven to 400 F. Brush or spray a sheet pan with olive oil.
 Using a mandolin, thinly slice potatoes and lay them down on the sheet pan, overlapping just slightly.
 Brush or spray the tops lightly with olive oil.
 Salt and pepper them, scatter some rough chopped garlic, lemon slices ( don’t skip) and thyme.
 Then place the salted chicken thighs (bone-in, skin on) over top.

 Here I’m using a couple of russet potatoes, skin on.
 It really doesn’t have to be perfect as you can see.
 The important thing is to use bone-in, skin on chicken, which will take the same amount of time to cook as the potatoes.
 The skin will lock in the moisture.

-Put them in a 400 F oven for 40 minutes.
+Put the sheet pan chicken in a 400 F oven for 40 minutes.
 During the last 10 minutes, steam some broccoli.

 Spoon a little of the pan juices over the chicken and potatoes, and if you want a little more color, continue baking for 5 minutes, or broil for just a few minutes.
 I love how the lemon slices get tender and caramelized and infuse flavor into the dish.
 I actually eat them too, rind and all!

 happy week. xoPrint